 An indivisible reserve in a Worker Co-op is property owned by the co-operative which cannot be divided among members.
 It is permanent co-operative capital, and is notionally seen as the value of the common effort of the members.
 This reserve can be controlled by the members, but not accessed by them for distribution to themselves individually.
-"Indivisible" means that if the co-op ceases to exist as a co-operative (e.g., because it is sold), the reserve will go to a co-op development fund or another co-operative organization and not be available to the members.
+"Indivisible" means that

-7 http://canadianworker.coop/climate-change/
+8 http://canadianworker.coop/climate-change/